 We do not create queued charges in ReCharge, or any Shopify orders until the existing payment has been settled when SEPA Direct Debit or iDeal are in use.

 While the charge is in a pending state, we set the subscription to a locked state.
-This means the charge, shipping information, and subscription cannot be altered, except to be deleted, until the charge is cleared, or returns with an error.
+This means the charge, shipping information, and subscription cannot be altered, until the charge is cleared, or returns with an error.

 A subscription can be canceled while pending, but no other changes can be made.